TrellixVulnTeam/WeatherApp_9XC7/README.md

 React Native, Expo, Styled-Components

-## How To Run The App in an IOS Simulator

 #### Step 1:
 - Clone the repo
-- Open it in your favorite editor
+- Open it in your editor
 - Open a terminal in your editor and run `yarn install`

 #### Step 2: